Skip to content

 Make Ahead + Freezing

 The dough freezes beautifully – so you can absolutely make it ahead of time and freeze it for later.
-Then when you’re ready to decorate your sugar cookies, all you have to do is let it thaw and then bake.
-Simply wrap it in plastic wrap and place in a freezer bag.
-Then store in the freezer for up to 6 months.
+Simply wrap the dough in plastic wrap and place in a freezer bag.
+Then store in the freezer for up to 4 months.
 You can also make the dough 2-3 days in advance and store in the fridge until ready to use.

 Alternatively, you may also freeze the baked sugar cookies (without the icing).
-The texture may be a tiny bit harder since they aren’t fresh, but they will still taste delicious!
 Let them cool after baking, then wrap with plastic wrap, add to a freezer bag and then store in the freezer.
 Then pull them out to thaw a few hours at room temperature before decorating.

 Now for the fun part…decorating with icing or frosting!
-This gives them that festive holiday cheer and adds some personality to your sugar cookies.
-If you love to decorate, you will love these soft molasses cookies and Christmas reindeer cookies, too!
 Below are some delicious options to choose from.

 • Sugar cookie icing: This is my favorite icing to use and is perfect for beginners.
 It’s super easy, hardens quickly, and has a glossy finish.
 Not to mention it tastes so delicious!